The Top 10 Most Popular GoFundMe Campaigns Of 2017

 Social fundraising platform GoFundMe continued to break its own crowdfunding records in 2017.
 In total, the service has been used by tens of millions of donors to raise over $5 billion for various crowdfunding campaigns since it launched seven years ago.
 Initially that growth was plodding, but it jumped by more than a full billion in 2016, and roughly twice that this year.

-GoFundMe takes 5% of each transaction, which means profitability relies on lots of people giving to lots of campaigns.
+GoFundMe typically takes 5% of each transaction, which means profitability relies on lots of people giving to lots of campaigns.
+That’s changed slightly in the last month, as the company switched over to a tip-based model for donors to personal campaigns in the U.S. and Canada.
+(Gifts to charities still get charged, along with donations to all campaigns in other countries).
 In March 2017, Fast Company reported that the company had at least 25 million donors and was generating 100,000 campaigns per month.
 Since then, the group has decided not to disclose the exact ratio of givers to potential asks.
 Instead, it touts a mashup: According to an email from a spokesperson “the site grew to 50 million users” this year.

 That’s not a very telling stat.
 But there’s probably good reason for the obfuscation: The platform is basically running two business models simultaneously.
 The average GoFundMe campaign raised about $1,500 dollars in early 2017, mostly for one-time needs like medical expenses, funeral costs, or memorial funds.
 This is the model that works separately from campaigns going viral: It takes a lot of little drips, but eventually you fill the bucket.

-Note: Correction: This article has been updated to reflect recent changes to GoFundMe’s business model.